Today: October 19 2017

-Thiamine is involved in the degradation of carbohydrates, amino acids, and also in the formation of unsaturated fatty acids.
-If the body is under stress, such as increased physical activity, overexertion at work and home, there is a lack of sleep, and even the use of a low-calorie diet, the dose should be increased to vitamin 3-5 mg per day.
-Otherwise failure in metabolism lead to the breakdown of fat that will slow sharply, if not stop.
-V1 vitamin found in many foods, but heat treatment destroys it.
-Therefore, in this vitamin often enriched milk and bread.
+Thiamin is involved in the breakdown of carbohydrates, amino acids, as well as in the formation of unsaturated fatty acids.
+If the body experiences stress, for example, increased physical activity, overstrain at work and at home, there is lack of sleep, and even the use of a low-calorie diet, then the dose of vitamin should be increased to 3-5 mg per day.
+Otherwise, a breakdown in metabolism will cause the splitting of fat to slow down sharply, or even stop altogether.
+Vitamin B1 is found in many food products, but the thermal treatment destroys it.
+Therefore, this vitamin is most often enriched with milk and bread.

 Vitamin V2 (riboflavin)

 This vitamin can not say that it's also important for weight loss as V1, but he participating in the metabolism of proteins, fats and carbohydrates are more important for those who have underweight.
 And he shows those who have a thyroid disease.
 Most of riboflavin in meat, fish, bread, oatmeal and buckwheat.

 This vitamin is part of coenzyme A, and therefore is in all living cells.
 Without him realized no synthesis or breakdown of fats, amino acids can not be education, cholesterol, sex hormones and adrenal hormones.
 Without this vitamin can not become fat into energy.
 Pantothenic acid is found in the liver and heart of animals, mushrooms, beans, cauliflower, sunflower seeds, sesame seeds.

 Vitamin V3 (nicotinic acid, niacin, or vitamin PP)

 Average daily demand: 20 mg